pixel

 Not all violent incidents are terror-related.
 You may find yourself inadvertently in the middle of a gang fight or other dispute that results in gunfire.
 An awareness of your surroundings can give you a few extra seconds to observe, predict and react before the shooting erupts.
 Be alert for any discord, tension, raised voices or aggressive behavior.
 Only a small percentage of these will escalate into shooting but awareness is the key to prevention.

 People who enter a public place intending to harm people can often be identified in advance.
 Look for clothing or body mannerisms that indicate a weapon may be hidden.
-According to the Omaha Police Chief and security cameras, the 19-year-old who walked into a mall in Omaha, Nebraska “appeared to be concealing something balled up in a hooded sweatshirt.”
-It was an AK-47 with two 30-round magazines.
-This allegedly caught the attention of mall security guards who began to observe but didn’t have time to act before gunfire erupted.
-Robert Hawkins killed 8 and wounded 2.
+Before a mass shooting at a mall in Nebraska in 2007, security guards allegedly noticed when a man entered the building appearing as if he was “concealing something balled up in a hooded sweatshirt,” according to the Omaha Police Chief at the time.
+That something was an AK-47 with two 30-round magazines.
+Gunfire erupted almost immediately.
+The shooter killed 8 and wounded 2.

 People on a mission to kill may be hyper-focused in their actions, may have an affect ranging from a total lack of emotion to rage and are often concealing large or multiple weapons.
 This person would stand out as “not right” to someone who has been in the emergency services for any amount of time.